 Your safety is our number one priority.
 Our professional guides are skilled and experienced when responding to emergencies.
 Take on Nepal have a comprehensive risk management document, that ensures most possibilities have been carefully addressed and plans put in place.
 Our guides are all trained in First Aid and through their experience and knowledge, know when to call a helicopter for an emergency evacuation.
 With Take on Nepal, you are in safe hands.

 At altitude, sickness can set in at any time.
 We pace our treks to allow your body to adjust to the change in climate and our team monitoring your wellbeing, throughout the trek.
 The most common form of altitude sickness is actually called “Acute Mountain Sickness” (AMS).
 It’s the least dangerous form and symptoms include a light headache, nausea, loss of appetite, insomnia and fatigue.
-In most cases, it is treatable through rest and many people make it to their destination.
+To prevent this from happening we highly recommend that you see your doctor to discuss the medication “Diamox” Diamox works to prevent you suffering from the very real risk of AMS, we want you to make it to Base Camp and highly recommend that you take this medication, it works!
 If your condition worsens, you will be evacuated out of the region by helicopter, to receive medical treatment at a hospital.

 As a female, Nepal is generally very safe.
 Many of our team members are female and much of our work centres around empowering young women and girls.
 Most, if not all of our treks, will have a female staff member on board, who will give you strength and inspiration as you trek through the mountains of Nepal.